mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 Then press 1 to edit the C Compiler configuration.

-You will have two choices, the compiler type and the compiler type.
+You will have two choices, the compiler type and the compiler path.

 The compiler type is here to tell PowerMake what does the compiler command line syntax looks like.
 For example, `i386-elf-gcc` has the same command line syntax as `gcc`.